Here's a way to cut back on simple carbohydrates, eliminate most of the chips but still enjoy all the flavor of the beloved guacamole.

 Guacamole is very forgiving.
 The simplest recipe is to mash up the avocado and salt to taste.
 A squeeze of lime enhances the flavor and retards spoilage especially if you plan to refrigerate.
 From here, you can mince onions, cilantro, tomatoes, garlic, and additional spices like green chili powder, minced jalapeños or hot sauce.

 You can cut off the ingredients anywhere between.
-Think of it as a salsa similar to pico de gallo that you add to mashed avocado and lime.
+Think of it as a salsa similar to pico de gallo that you add to the mashed avocado and lime.
 Now it sounds like just a few ingredients.
 If you’re short on a few items and in a hurry, you can pick up some fresh salsa from a local Mexican restaurant you admire and you’re halfway there!

 Cone It!

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+To support the writing of useful articles about food, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about this topic.
+ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about food.
 Slide extra posters into DeuPair Frames without removing from the wall.

-Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the work going.
+Show your support by donating, shopping for ClinicalPins, or leaving an encouraging comment to keep the research going.

-To support the writing of useful articles about this topic, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
+To support the writing of useful articles about food, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may sponsor specific articles or remit a small donation.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about this topic.
+ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about food.
 Slide extra posters into DeuPair Frames without removing from the wall.

 ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may remit a small donation.